Weishuo93/NN_Pred/README.md

 make runf     # fortran test program and run
 ```

-After the compilation, both the two backends are compiled by default, and the make target: `cxxso` will create a symbolic link pointing to the library specified by environmental variable `$NNPRED_BACKEND`.
+After the compilation, both backends are compiled by default, and the make target: `cxxso` will create a symbolic link pointing to the library specified by the environmental variable `$NNPRED_BACKEND`.
 If the backend needs to be changed, one can modify `$NNPRED_BACKEND` and execute the make target:
 ```sh
 make alias-predictor # Create the symbolic link to the backend lib
 ```